zawnk/rstlouisbluesdiscord/content/_index.md

 ---
-title: 'Hugo Whisper Docs'
+title: 'r/stlouisblues Discord'
 date: 2018-11-28T15:14:39+10:00
 ---

-Whisper is a documentation theme built with Hugo.
-The design and functionality is intentionally minimal.
+This is the home of the r/stlouisblues Discord.
+Here you can find rules and additional info.